jkerdreux-imt/hass-warp10/Readme.md

 ## Notes
-Some Home Assistant devices doesn't support *device_class* right now.
+Some Home Assistant devices do not support *device_class* right now.
 Time series should be named from this.
 I used the same trick as InfluxDB logger.
-Each TS use a name forged from its entities units (sensors) or platform.
+Each TS uses a name forged from its entities units (sensors) or platform.

 Here some sensors: